pmckeown/testing-for-supportability-article/README.md

 latest public key has not been fetched.
 They can also make it obvious that some business logic is failing due to data assumptions that are not true in the current environment.

-### Test Your Logging
+Sometimes fixing things is a simple as "turning it off and on again" but sometimes it is much harder and visibility into what the system is doing is your most important tool.

+### Writing Good Logs
-Writing good logs is a MUST in modern development practices.
+Writing good logs is a MUST in modern development.
 Follow these guidelines to ensure that you have consistency across different systems and that logs are available to those that need it:
 * Use a standard for your log messages in all systems.
 The Open Telemetry project from the CNCF is incubating an open logging standard.
 Until then, find another or invent your own.
-* Ensure that you log all exceptions (as they shouldn't be leaked out to consumers of you system via the UI or API)
+* Ensure that you log all exceptions (as they shouldn't be leaked out to consumers of you system via the UI or API) as this is the easiest way to pinpoint the failing line of code.
+Sometimes your APM can do this too.
-* Use a Log Aggregator like Splunk or ELK and ensure that everyone is properly trained in how to use it and that they have access to all of the data they need.
+* Use a Log Aggregator like Splunk or ELK, ensure that everyone is properly trained in how to use it and that they have access to all of the data they need.
 * Log all of your events in a machine parsable format (e.g. JSON) so that they can be easily indexed by your Log Aggregator.